What is Internal Revenue Code 382?

 To understand the basics of section 382, we have the following details about B Corporation: It is a private company whose IP was funded with preferred financing and it has had net operating losses ever since it started.
 It is then considered a loss corporation.
 Once the acquisition is made, under the Section 382, it limits the NOLs available to offset the taxable income of the company in the future.

 There are two main components of this section which are limitation and ownership change.
 Ownership occurs when there is a shift in the owners or in the equity structure which is much more than 50%.
 Stock includes the following: convertible preferred stock, certain convertible debt instruments, common stock, and stock options/warrants.

 After the acquisition, the new company may deduct its losses in its taxable income following the Section 382 limitation.
 There is a formula used in calculating the base limitation amount.
 It is calculated as follows:

 Fair Market Value of the Old Loss Corporation Stock x Federal Long Term Tax Exempt Rate= Base Limitation Amount

 To get the most of its NOLS, the company would calculate to get the biggest base amount that they can.

 However, when calculating the amount, keep in mind that the fair market value depends on potential adjustments as set forth in the said regulations.
-The Internal Revenue publishes monthly federal long-term tax-exempt rate.
+The Internal Revenue publishes monthly the federal long-term tax-exempt rate.

 Companies that are operating at losses can get use these to offset taxable income.
 Although companies may benefit from such, it does not mean that there are no limitations.
 The limitations are guided by the Internal Revenue Code Section 382.
-Then again, even the calculation of the base amount has become much more complicated especially when the Chief Counsel Advice has issued a case that could affect loss corporations.
+Then again, even the calculation of the base amount has become much more complicated, especially when the Chief Counsel Advice has issued a case that could affect loss corporations.